adnankhan1015/advanced-redux/readme.md

 This will create the database with a connected REST API that we'll use throughout this section.

 You can then use the URL displayed on the screen in your React code to send requests to that database.
-That's what we'll do throughout the next lectures.